A Law Firm Successfully Defending Insurance Carriers For Nearly 20 Years

-Nearly my entire 17-year career has been spent defending individuals, families, and business owners.
-I have worked with some of the largest insurance carriers and third-party administrators in the nation to resolve a wide variety of claims, including:
+Aultman Law offers experienced and skilled insurance defense representation.
+Throughout most of his career, our attorney, Jeff Aultman, has been defending individuals, families and business owners.
+He has worked with some of the largest insurance carriers and third-party administrators in the nation to resolve a wide variety of claims, including:

-I have also defended one of the nation’s largest railway companies in the Federal Employer Liability Act (FELA), nuisance, easement, and fire cases.
-I am also a proud member of the Washington Defense Trial Lawyers.
+Jeff has also defended one of the nation’s largest railway companies in the Federal Employers’ Liability Act (FELA), nuisance, easement and fire cases.
+He is a proud and active member of the Washington Defense Trial Lawyers.

 We all deal with insurance.
 Few people and businesses could afford to cover the costs of major damages without insurance.
 That is why anytime you have been involved in an accident or are concerned someone is going to file a lawsuit against you, the first call you should make is to your insurance carrier.
 Explain your situation.
 Depending on the situation, your insurance carrier may assign you an attorney.

 Insurance is necessary and required in many instances in the state of Washington.
 For example, most Washington drivers know they must carry liability insurance of at least $25,000 to protect another person from damages they cause.
 Motorcycle riders were exempt from carrying mandatory insurance until July 2019.
-Washington State also requires commercial vehicles to carry minimum liability insurance.
+Washington state also requires commercial vehicles to carry minimum liability insurance.
 The amount of commercial insurance required depends on the vehicle’s purpose.
-For example, an 18-wheeler hauling oil is required to carry $1,000,000 in liability insurance, whereas an 18-wheeler hauling freight is less.
+For example, an 18-wheeler hauling oil is required to carry $1 million in liability insurance, whereas an 18-wheeler hauling freight has a lesser requirement.

 Types Of Insurance Not Required By Law

 There is insurance not required by law but still very common.
-Most homeowners have purchased insurance to protect their house, personal items, and third parties injured at the house.
+Most homeowners have purchased insurance to protect their house, personal items and third parties injured at the house.
 Similarly, businesses, including contractors, typically buy general liability insurance to protect against the risks of running a business.
-Common risks include damage to property, personal injuries, advertising errors, and harm to the business reputation.
+Common risks include damage to property, personal injuries, advertising errors and harm to the business’s reputation.